LuninaPolina/SecondaryStructureAnalyzer/SecondaryStructurePrediction/experiments/centroid_50_90/README.md

-Secondary structure prediction for sequences of fixed length = 90.
+Secondary structure prediction for sequences of length from 50 to 90.

-Data: train/valid/test = 19089/2120/5302 total samples.
+Data: train/valid/test = 102122/11346/28367 total samples.

 Database: RNAcentral, prediction tool: CentroidFold.